 On May 22nd, 2019, WEConnect International partnered with the Emerging Markets Institute at INSEAD to host an inaugural Supplier Diversity Forum in Singapore.

 The morning focused on demystifying supplier diversity for large procurement organizations.
-Topics included the business case for women's economic empowerment, led by WEConnect International, charting a successful supplier diversity strategy in Asia, led by Johnson & Johnson, building a holistic gender diversity program, led by P&G, and leveraging supplier diversity to achieve the Sustainable Development Goals, led by Sodexo.
-One of the highlights included a research presentation by a women business enterprise, Optimal Cost, on the key challenges that small and medium enterprises in Singapore faced while working with corporate buyers.
+Topics included the business case for women’s economic empowerment, led by WEConnect International, charting a successful supplier diversity strategy in Asia, led by Johnson & Johnson, building a holistic gender diversity program, led by P&G, and leveraging supplier diversity to achieve the Sustainable Development Goals, led by Sodexo.
+One of the highlights included a research presentation by a women business enterprise, Optimal Cost, on the key challenges that small and medium enterprises in Singapore faced while working with member buyers.
 The post-presentation discussions were extremely interactive and attendees left the session with several concrete and collaborative solutions to key challenges raised by each of the speakers.

 Representatives of over 30 women-owned businesses also had the opportunity to pitch to buyers from 14 large procurement organizations over a networking lunch and later opportunities to partner with each other for amplified impact.
 Throughout the day, several successful connections established.